Kristiansand: European routes

+Norwegian national roads

+Norwegian National Road 9 is a road starting in Kristiansand and going north through Grim and then through Vennesla Municipality and on to Telemark where it ends at Haukeli, and is the most important road connection for Setesdalen and the surrounding regions.
 Norwegian National Road 41 starts in Hånes.
-It is the road out to Kristiansand Airport, Kjevik, it continues to Birkenes and ends in Kviteseid, Telemark.
-County road 401 is the old E18 before it got upgraded.
+It is the road out to Kristiansand Airport, Kjevik, it continues to Birkenes Municipality and ends in Kviteseid Municipality in Telemark.

+Norwegian county roads

+County road 401 is the old E18 (before it was rerouted and upgraded).
 It starts on Søm and ends in Lillesand, it goes via Høvåg.
-County road 452 is the old road to Vennesla city centrum.
-It starts on Lund, then goes through Justvik and Ålefjær before Vennesla municipality.
+County road 452 is the old road to Vennesla.
+It starts on Lund, then goes through Justvik and Ålefjær before entering Vennesla Municipality.
 County road 456 is the main road in Vågsbygd and afterwards ending in Søgne.
 County road 457 takes up from 456 in Voiebyen and ends at Flekkerøy.
 County road 471 is the largest road in downtown Kristiansand.
 It ends at Lund and goes besides the university.